teslazonda/30DaysOfLinux/day30.md

 * For the second half of the exam network theory is a must.
 Flashcards are useful here.
 You either know it or you don't.

 * There are flash card decks pre-made and publicly available through [Anki](https://apps.ankiweb.net).
 Beware that publicly available decks may have mistakes.
-It's a good idea to test all commands in your own terminal (preferably a virtual machine) while studying.
+It's a good idea to test all commands in your terminal (preferably a virtual machine) while studying.